Knotx/knotx/documentation/src/main/wiki/Splitter.md

 #HTML Fragment Splitter
 HTML Fragment Splitter divides HTML template into static and dynamic chunks.
 Those chunks (fragments) goes to Knot context and can be processed later by [[Knots|Knot]].

 ##How does it work?
-HTML Fragment Splitter gets a Knot context as input and responds with the modified Knot context.
-It divides HTML using regexp `<script\s+data-knot-types\s*=\s*"([A-Za-z0-9-]+)"[^>]*>.+?</script>` into static and dynamic fragments.
+HTML Fragment Splitter reads Knot Context having raw HTML, splits it into fragments, updates Knot Context, and returns back to the caller.
+It splits HTML using regexp `<script\s+data-knot-types\s*=\s*"([A-Za-z0-9-]+)"[^>]*>.+?</script>` into static and dynamic fragments.
 So all `script` tags with a `data-knot-types` attribute are converted to dynamic fragments. **According to performance reasons Splitter requires `data-knot-types` attribute to be the first attribute in the `script` tag.**
 All HTML markup outside script tags is considered as static fragments.

 Fragment contains an *list of knot types, a content (a template chunk) and a context*.
 The *list of knot types* contains `data-knot-types` attribute values (list of knot types separated with commas) or `_raw` value for static fragments.
 It can be used by Knots to select required fragment / fragments
 (performance enhancement) without additional snippet content processing.
 The *content* contains script tag with its content for dynamic fragments or static HTML content for static fragments.
 The *context* can be omitted at this moment.

 At the end Splitter updates the Knot context with the list of fragments and returns it to further processing.

 ####Example
 A site visitor requests for page *example.html* page.
 Knot.x fetches a page template from Repository and asks Splitter to retrieve fragments from the template:
 ```html
 <!DOCTYPE html>
 <html lang="en">